It is always a challenge to find new interesting things to do close to Jerusalem on a Friday and of course every day trip has to include yummy food.

 At the heart of the forest is the Scrolls of Fire memorial, created by sculptor Nathan Rapaport, a Holocaust survivor who also designed the monument in the Warsaw Ghetto and several sculptures in Yad Vashem.

-The memorial was not only a beautiful piece of art, it was also thought provoking and you can walk inside the scrolls which was eerily silent.
+The memorial was not only a beautiful piece of art, but it was also thought-provoking and you can walk inside the scrolls which was eerily silent.

 This memorial was a gift from KKL-JNF Holland and is a sculpture created by Dutch Holocaust survivor Piet Cohen.
 It is in the form of a room made of rusted steel with a stool in one corner, from where the viewer can see an engraved image of the famed chestnut tree which Anne Frank wrote about in her diary.
 The memorial is also surrounded by quotes from Anne Frank’s diary.

 After a morning of remembrance and exploring, it was time for lunch so we headed to Derech Hagefen, a favorite with all the family.
 For those who don’t know it, Derech Hagefen is a picturesque dairy restaurant in Moshav Beit Zayit, which is about 15 minutes outside of Jerusalem.
 The restaurant is set in the grounds of a garden nursery and includes tables inside two large conservatories, as well as outside in the gardens.